aryszka/reworse/readme.md

 ```

 Note: the execution order of the filters is not guaranteed, so there
-should be only zero or one filter that handles the request.
+should be only zero or one filter that handles a particular request.